SHALINI1120/SHALINI1120/README.md

 🛠️ Projects
 -----
-1. Game Development Using Python (2D Car Racing) Developed a 2D car racing game using Python's Pygame library, focusing on game mechanics and optimization.

-2. Predicting Bird Species Using Deep Learning
+1. Predicting Bird Species Using Deep Learning
 Built a deep learning model for bird species classification, implementing advanced algorithms for accurate predictions.

-3. E-commerce Website for Home Decor (Ongoing) Currently developing a modern e-commerce platform for home decor products using the latest web technologies.
+2. E-commerce Website for Home Decor
+Currently developing a modern e-commerce platform for home decor products using the latest web technologies.